ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 Form of quantitive risk analysis that requires probability distributions for each outcome to make predictions.
 # Qualitive Risk Anlysis
 Uses subjective criteria to anlayze and prioritize risks.
 It is faster and more intuitive thant quantitative risk analysis becuase it uses characteristics such as severity, likelyhood, and urgency and descriptors like high, medium, and low to catergorize and prioritize risks rather than mathematical formulas.
+# Urgency
+Metric that measures the time sensitivity of an issue and indicates how quickly it needs to be addressed.
+This metric is determined by the impact on the end-users and the expectations they have regarding the issue's resolution.
 # Qualitive Risk Analysis
 Subjective approach to analyzing risk.
 It relies on individual preception and interpretation of risks, using basic scales to evaluate them.
 It serves as a preliminary step in risk management.
 Two main considerations in qualitative analysis are interconnectivity and detectability.
 Interconnectivity analyzes how risks may interact with one another, potentially causing a ripple effect.
 Detectability measures how quickly a risk can be identified if it occurs.
 High detectability risks offer clear signals, while low detectability risks may go unnoticed.
 # Initial Risk Assessment